 What can be done to address excessive vehicle speeds in residential areas?

 Residents are encouraged to contact the Hastings Police Department with concerns about excessive vehicle speeds on any City roadways.
-Sometimes other methods are used to control speeds including educational programs, pavement markings, and the City is currently exploring many “traffic calming” approaches under very specific conditions.
+The Police Department will make observations either through increased presence in the field, or by working with Public Works to temporarily install speed monitoring equipment and/or collecting data for an extended period of time to determine what level of speed limit violation is actually occurring.
+Sometimes, other methods are used to control speeds including educational programs, pavement markings, and the City is currently exploring many “traffic calming” approaches under very specific conditions.

 Why can't stop signs be placed on more residential streets to slow down speeding drivers?

 Studies show that drivers can easily distinguish stop signs that are not necessary to provide traffic control at intersections.
-If a stop sign is placed as a speed control device, drivers tend to be less observant when approaching it and often reduce their speed, but don't stop.
-In these instances, stop signs may create more of a traffic hazard than they prevent, since pedestrians and other drivers expect all cars to stop.
+When stop signs are used at intersections where there is no readily apparent and compelling need to control traffic flow and force motorists on competing streets to take turns entering the intersection, drivers tend to be less observant and quite often do obey them.
+In these instances, stop signs can actually create more of a traffic hazard than they prevent, since pedestrians and other drivers often expect all cars to stop when stop signs are present.
 It has also been shown through studies that motorists tend to increase their speeds after stopping at a “speed control” stop sign to make up for lost time or will increase speeds through other less direct residential areas to avoid improper stop signs.
 Essentially, stop signs placed inappropriately can create more safety problems than they solve.
 Petitions are required for stop sign requests and all requested stop signs are considered only after a careful traffic engineering study.
+This process requires City Council directive for staff to perform the study, and can take several months to complete.

 Can I get a "Children at Play" traffic sign on my street?